Ramsundar-Kushwaha/Education-Valley/README.md

 # Education-Valley
-first year project in W &amp; DA - "an educational website where all the notes are available subject wise."
+first year project in W &amp; DA - "an educational website where all the subjects wise notes are available."